Are you visiting Portugal and looking for the best one week in the Algarve itinerary? You came to the right place.

-Initially, I wasn’t very keen on kayaking in November, and then it was too late to book on the spot when I was in Lagos, so make sure you book online beforehand!
+Initially, I wasn’t very keen on kayaking in November, and then it was too late to book on the spot when I was in Lagos as the best kayak tours in Lagos sell out quickly, so make sure you book online beforehand!

 Algarve itinerary Day 6: Lagos to Sagres day trip

 Sagres is the westernmost town in the Algarve.
 It faces the open sea, so you know that I will suggest you stay for the sunset – it will be the best one of this trip!

 Take a morning bus from Lagos to Sagres, it takes about an hour and costs around 4.5€.